The classical topological invariants of homogeneous spaces: Rationally elliptic spaces.

 A very thorough account of the theory of rationally elliptic spaces can be found in \cite[Section~32]{felix2001rational} together with references to the original papers.
-The following theorem is a combination of Proposition 32.10 and Proposition 32.16 in \cite{felix2001rational}.
+The following theorem is a combination of Propositions 32.10 and 32.16 in \cite{felix2001rational}.

 \begin{theorem} Suppose that $X$ is a rationally elliptic space.
 Then